6 Reasons to Consider Going Back to School

 As a full-time employee and mother, she returned to UL Lafayette to complete her bachelor's degree in general studies online.
 After graduating, she transitioned into a medical clinic administrator role using the skills from her interdisciplinary degree.

-Our online degree and certificate programs can give you the credentials and confidence to branch into new careers or advance your education.
+Our online degree and certificate programs can give you the confidence to branch into new careers or advance your education.

 3. You want a foundation for a career